-This booklet is intended to assist in explaining your benefits.
+MainePERS was established in 1942 to ensure that certain benefits are available to State employees, teachers, and employees of participating local districts (PLDs) in the State of Maine.
+This booklet is intended to assist you to understand your benefits.
 If you have questions, please contact the Retirement Services Division at MainePERS.
 We welcome calls from members.